HDeiro/javascript-client-side-storage/README.md

 - ### Web Storage
   Domain specific strategy that maintains a website information in a key/value structure.
 The values must be primitive values valid on JavaScript (Strings, numbers, booleans etc).
     - localStorage: stores the data until it's deleted.
 Suggested when you want to persist not privacy data about the user (for example, preferences on a website);

     - sessionStorage: stores the data while the user do not close his browser.
 Suggested when you want to persist information during user session (for example, you can store the uncompleted content of a post on a blog).
 Once the browser is close, the data is gone.

 - ### IndexedDB
-  Database that can be used to store data in the browser, but it must be used carefully to not overload user's browser.
+  A full Database that can be used to store data in the browser, but it must be used carefully to not overload user's browser.

+  It allows to store objexts, arrays, images, videos and structured data indexed by a key.

+  It's async, to not interfer with the usage of the web page.

+  Some limitations of IndexedDB are:
+    - Can't sync with back-end server;
+    - It can be deleted by browser cleanup policy;
+    - Can't be used in browser private mode;
+    - The browser defines the limit of the storage;

 - ### Service Workers (offline)
 - Cache API